squate/Kobe/README.md

 Some notes:
 AR mode only works on newer phones with x64 cpu architechture.
 To see if your device is compatible follow this link: https://developers.google.com/ar/discover/supported-devices#android_play Kobe will NOT work on emulator because the AR mode will not be able to detect planes.
-You can run it but you will obviously not be able to throw it
+You can run it but you won't be able to throw it, unless you have some sort of way to spoof sensor input, which we don't.
 Kobequest works on all devices with an accelerometer and gyroscope.